 If your kids are 'too busy' it could cause some big problems later on in life

-I don't know about you, but I feel like family life is nothing short of a whirlwind of activity trying to ensure that our children never have to feel bored or un-entertained.
+I don't know about you, but I so often feel like family life is nothing short of a whirlwind of activity trying to ensure that our children never have to feel bored or un-entertained.

 These days, however, in a much more digital and fast-paced world than the late 80s was, kids seem to lack the capacity to cope with being bored.
 And us parents feed into this by providing non-stop fun, activities and entertainment.
 As we are led to believe we should in this non-switch-off world.

-Action packed weekends and family fun are not bad things per se, but it also means that our children are losing out when it comes to learning the lesson that boredom is actually not to be feared and avoided.
-Being able to be not entertained and learn to just switch off are good skills, and things we should be passing onto our (often over-stimulated) kids.
+Action-packed weekends and family fun are not bad things per se, but it also means that our children are losing out when it comes to learning the lesson that boredom is actually not to be feared and avoided.
+Being able to be not entertained and learning to just switch off are good skills, and things we should be passing on to our (often over-stimulated) kids.

 Three important benefits to boredom:

 Realising that you are capable of being left to your own devices is a very empowering feeling.

 Fascinating research from the University of California has highlighted that our brains actually need downtime in order to function properly.